outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

 # Validation Rules Summary

-On submit and per-item in submitBatch:
+On submit and per-item in multicall:

 - cuHash != 0x0 (InvalidHash)
 - owner != address(0) (InvalidOwner)